The 3 major business costs of IT failure

 Decreasing Productivity of Operators

 Broken or badly functioning computer terminals annoy operators, and the effects of this shouldn’t be underestimated.
-When equipment consistently fails to perform or worse, prevents them from doing their jobs efficiently, operators’ motivation takes a nose dive.
-The negative energy caused by frustration and even shouting at terminals, combined with the extra time taken to complete tasks, can severely impact productivity.
-Lower productivity levels can have a measurable effect on operators’ work output and can mean more man-hours to complete the same tasks, costing money.
-Badly functioning computers can even cause violent use of the units, leading to breakage, more operational disruption and the costs incurred for repair.
+When equipment consistently fails to perform or prevents them from doing their jobs efficiently, operators’ motivation takes a nosedive.
+The negative energy caused by frustration, shouting at terminals, or causing physical damage to the unit combined with the extra time taken to complete tasks, can severely impact productivity.
+Lower productivity levels can have a measurable effect on operators’ work output and can mean more man-hours to complete the same tasks – all costing money.

 The Costs of Computer Repair